MicrosoftDocs/Viva/Viva/engage/yammer-and-office-365-groups.md

 >[!NOTE]
 > As of December 2018, we are in process of rolling out Yammer files stored in SharePoint.
 When your network gets this new feature, new files uploaded to Yammer are stored in the group's SharePoint document library in the Apps/Yammer folder.
 Any files uploaded before your network gets this new feature remain in Yammer cloud storage.
 To see where Yammer files are stored for your network, go to [How do I tell where my Yammer files are stored?](https://support.office.com/article/7a647cb4-6005-4350-a258-68f00a5f7b29)

-### Q: Do my Microsoft 365 connected Yammer groups follow my Microsoft 365 group naming policy?
+### Q: Do my Microsoft 365 connected Viva Engage groups follow my Microsoft 365 group naming policy?

 A: Yes.
-Any new group created in Yammer will add the prefix and suffix from the group naming policy, and won't allow blocked words in the group name.
+Any new group created in Viva Engage will add the prefix and suffix from the group naming policy, and won't allow blocked words in the group name.
 For more information, see [Microsoft 365 Groups naming policy](https://support.office.com/article/6ceca4d3-cad1-4532-9f0f-d469dfbbb552).

-Note that Yammer group names can't contain the following characters: @, #, [, ], <, or >.
-If the naming policy includes any of these characters, regular Yammer users won't be able to create groups in Yammer.
-Microsoft 365 admins can still create groups in Yammer.
+Note that Viva Engage group names can't contain the following characters: @, #, [, ], <, or >.
+If the naming policy includes any of these characters, regular Viva Engage users won't be able to create groups in Viva Engage.
+Microsoft 365 admins can still create groups in Viva Engage.

-### Q: Can I use my Microsoft 365 connected Yammer group with Group-Based Licensing in Azure AD?
+### Q: Can I use my Microsoft 365 connected Viva Engage group with Group-Based Licensing in Azure AD?

-A: By default, Microsoft 365 connected Yammer groups aren't compatible with Azure AD Group Based Licensing since the groups aren't security enabled.
+A: By default, Microsoft 365 connected Viva Engage groups aren't compatible with Azure AD Group Based Licensing since the groups aren't security enabled.

 ## FAQ - Troubleshooting